cossio/SamApp2024Py/README.md

 This repository contains an example Python code to train and sample a Restricted Boltzmann machine on SAM-I riboswitch aptamer domain family of homologous sequences (RF00162 on Rfam).
 This is provided as an alterative in Python to the original repository https://github.com/cossio/SamApp2024.jl, which is in Julia.

+## Setup

+To setup the Python environment and dependencies, we recommend using `pixi`.
+See https://pixi.sh/latest/#installation for details on how to install `pixi` locally.

 ## Citation

 If you use this code, please cite the references in the original PGM repository (https://github.com/jertubiana/PGM), in addition to: